 Four Facts About the Deadline

-Existing LLCs and C Corporations with a tax year that began on January 1 have until March 15, 2022, to file IRS Form 2553 (Election by a Small Business Corporation) to request S Corporation status for the tax year.
+- Your Timing Matters – Existing LLCs and C Corporations with a tax year that began on January 1 have until March 15, 2023, to file IRS Form 2553 (Election by a Small Business Corporation) to request S Corporation status for the tax year.
 Businesses that have a fiscal year other than the calendar year have until two months and 15 days after the start of their fiscal year to complete their S Corp election form.
-Entrepreneurs who launch their LLC or C Corporation in 2022 have two months and 15 days from their date of formation or incorporation to file for S Corporation tax treatment for their entire 2022 tax year.
+Entrepreneurs who launch their LLC or C Corporation in 2023 have two months and 15 days from their date of formation or incorporation to file for S Corporation tax treatment for their entire 2023 tax year.

-Typically, if a business files as an S Corporation after the deadline, it will be taxed as one type of entity for part of the year and then as an S Corporation for the remainder.
-For example, if XYZ Architects, LLC files for the S Corporation election on June 3, 2022, the company will be taxed as an LLC from January 1 through June 2 and then as an S Corporation from June 3 through December 31.
+- You May Have to Submit Two Separate Tax Returns if You Delay – Typically, if a business files as an S Corporation after the deadline, it will be taxed as one type of entity for part of the year and then as an S Corporation for the remainder.
+For example, if XYZ Architects, LLC files for the S Corporation election on June 3, 2023, the company will be taxed as an LLC from January 1 through June 2 and then as an S Corporation from June 3 through December 31.
 That means it must prepare two sets of tax forms.

-If a business has a reasonable cause for not filing Form 2553 on time, the IRS may approve the S Corporation election retroactive to the start of the LLC’s or C Corporation’s tax year.
+- The IRS Might Cut You Some Slack – If a business has a reasonable cause for not filing Form 2553 on time, the IRS may approve the S Corporation election retroactively to the start of the LLC’s or C Corporation’s tax year.
 The business owner must explain on Form 2553 why the filing was submitted late.

-If you want your S Corporation tax treatment to take effect starting with the 2023 tax year, you can file your Form 2553 anytime in 2022.
+- You Have Flexibility – If you want your S Corporation tax treatment to take effect starting with the 20234 tax year, you can file your Form 2553 anytime in 2023.
 Kudos to you for planning ahead!

 Time is Ticking!

-Talk with our tax advisor or accountant to determine if S Corporation election is right for your business.
-If it is, now might be the ideal time to take the necessary steps to optimize your tax situation in 2022.
+Talk with our tax advisor or accountant to determine if an S Corporation election is right for your business.
+If it is, now might be the ideal time to take the necessary steps to optimize your tax situation in 2023.

 If you need help getting your S Corporation election filed, CorpNet is here to help you!
 Contact us to get started!